CHendrick00/sp-nnlc-docker/README.md

 - rlog-import_log.txt
   - Generated by `rlog-import`
 - rlog-import_scheduled_log.txt
-  - Generated by scheduled rlog import job
+  - Generated by scheduled rlog import job, if enabled
 - rlog-rename_log.txt
   - Generated by `rlog-rename`

-### Notable Untested Functionality
+### Untested Functionality
 The following may or may not work out-of-box.
 These items have not been tested and as such may not exactly match the documentation or could require additional work.
-- Apple Metal
-- Untested hosts: MacOS, Linux distros besides Ubuntu
+- System hosts: MacOS, Linux distros besides Debian-based
+- CUDA-enabled GPUs older than 16xx series
+- Multi-GPU systems
+  - Most likely only 1 GPU will be used when multiple are present, in which case update the docker-compose to pass only the desired GPU to the container

+### Unsupported
+- All GPUs except CUDA
+- Angle-steering vehicles
+- ARM systems

 ## Credits
 <table id='credit'>